Registration Dossier

 - CAGE SIDE OBSERVATIONS:

-- Time schedule: Twice daily
+- Time schedule: daily

 DETAILED CLINICAL OBSERVATIONS:

-- Time schedule: Pre-test and weekly
+- Time schedule: daily

 BODY WEIGHT:

-- Time schedule for examinations: Pre-test and weekly and prior to necropsy
+- Time schedule for examinations: weekly

 FOOD CONSUMPTION: